lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 In the best possible scenario, this post will give you an idea of where to go next and what's ahead in the domain of level design.
 I put it all together because I wish I had something like this when I started my own journey.

-### A little personal story first
-Back in April, I was adamantly convinced that I don’t have a speck of design thinking in me and am artistically dumb as clay.
-I thought using tools such as Unreal Engine 5 was beyond my scope and learning abilities.
-I vividly remember telling a couple of game devs at GDC 2022 that I know nothing about gamedev, and the only skills I possess is reading academic books about game design.
-But I wanted to learn how game worlds are built.
-I wanted to learn about level design.
-I wanted to build those levels, too.

-As simple as that, my level design journey started.
-I’ve become a sponge, absorbing anything and everything you possibly can throw at me about telegraphing, signposting, level design, game design and UX principles applicable to building spaces for players to play in.

-Three months later from, I am a bit further on my journey.
-I've landed a game design internship at Warhorse Studios, but I still have so, so much to learn.
-As we speak I'm barely bridging the gaping gap of being a total noob to becoming a junior level designer.
-But I’ve been told I am good at it, so I’ll keep leveling up.

-Along the way, I’ve built a **database of resources, discovered awesome communities and built a network of people that have helped me**, both directly and indirectly, with becoming a (baby) level designer.
-As I said, **this post is all about appreciating those connections and sharing all the resources with others**.

 You will find everything below.
 Enjoy!

 ![](/images/posts/beforelater.png)